jenmcquade/lamp-dev/README.md

 # In Progress: React Apache MySql PHP Development Environment
 Docker Compose setup for initiating a LAMP environment with XDEBUG enabled, and built to accomodate React with Redux, with Hot Module Reloading (HMR) using Browsersync as a proxy, implementing the Webpack Hot Middleware module.
 Sample Zend MVC app is pre-configured for Propel ORM and building with Docker.

-### To create a RAMP environment with XDebug enabled, follow these steps
+### To create a fresh LAMP environment with XDebug enabled (without React), follow these steps
 1. Clone this project into your working directory
 `git clone https://github.com/jenmcquade/ramp-dev.git`
 1. Modify line 37 of docker-compose.yml to your host IP address